John McCracken (artist)

-John Harvey McCracken (December 9, 1934 – April 8, 2011) was a minimalist artist.
+John Harvey McCracken (December 9, 1934 – April 8, 2011) was an American minimalist visual artist.
 He lived and worked in Los Angeles, Santa Fe, New Mexico, and New York.

-Education/teaching
+Education and teaching

 After graduating from high school, McCracken served in the United States Navy for four years before enrolling in the California College of Arts and Crafts in Oakland, earning a B.F.A. in 1962 and completing most of the work for an M.F.A.
 During these years he studied with Gordon Onslow Ford and Tony DeLap.